Weekly Planner for Kindergarten

 Math

-In kindergarten, kids are working with numbers 11-19 more, how to count and compare.
+In kindergarten, kids are working more with numbers 11-19, learning to count and compare.
 They should be able to measure and classify objects.

-The should be able to count to 100 by ones and tens.
+They should be able to count to 100 by ones and tens.
 They should be able to work with equations for addition and subtraction.
-They should be able to decompose numbers to show that 6=3+3 and 6=4+2.
-Using any numbers from 1-9, they should be able to make 10.
+They should be able to decompose numbers to show that 6 = 3 + 3 and 6 = 4 + 2.
+Using any numbers from 1 to 9, they should be able to make 10.

 Science

-For science we like to use lapbook or notebooking pages to introduce science concepts.
+For science, we like to use a lapbook or notebooking pages to introduce science concepts.
 They can keep a notebook and draw what is happening in their experiments or what they’re learning about a topic.

-We spend a whole year on dinosaurs one time and the amount of writing he did for it was amazing because my son loved the topic so much.
-If you had asked him to write about something else, he would not have wanted to do it so I just went with it.
+We spent a whole year on dinosaurs once, and the amount of writing he did was amazing because my son loved the topic so much.
+If you had asked him to write about something else, he wouldn’t have wanted to, so I just went with it.

 Fine and Gross Motor Skills

-Your child should learn to hold a pencil correctly so they can properly write their letters and I love working on scissor skills in fun cutting activities.
+Your child should learn to hold a pencil correctly so they can write their letters properly, and I love working on scissor skills through fun cutting activities.

-Getting your child active and moving is important as kindergarten students can’t sit still for long periods of time.
+Getting your child active and moving is important, as kindergarten students can’t sit still for long.

-We always made sure there was outside time for them to run around with their basketballs or fun outdoor games to get them tired enough to sit down for seat work.
+We always made sure there was time outside for them to run around with their basketballs or play fun outdoor games to get them tired enough to sit down for seatwork.

 Arts and Crafts

-Along with science projects can be messy but if you make the time to gather supplies ahead of time and have one day for all of your projects, you’ll only have one day of major clean ups.
+Along with science projects, they can be messy, but if you make the time to gather supplies ahead of time and have one day for all of your projects, you’ll only have one day of major clean-ups.

-We loved doing book activities, finding a craft that was related to story that we read about help our kids remember the story better and they enjoyed re-creating the characters or settings.
+We loved doing book activities, finding a craft related to the story we read, which helped our kids remember the story better, and they enjoyed recreating the characters or settings.

 Looking for more printables like this?
 Make sure to check this Homeschool Calendar Printable.